Tag: Justin Tomlinson

 Justin Tomlinson – 2016 Parliamentary Question to the Department for Culture, Media and Sport

-To ask the Secretary of State for Culture, Media and Sport, what plans she has to support the library service in England.
+To ask the Secretary of State for Culture, Media and Sport, what estimate she has made of the value of the video games industry to the UK economy.

 • Justin Tomlinson – 2016 Parliamentary Question to the Department for Education